nhrrob/nhrrob-core-contributions/readme.txt

 = Can I see total contributions count?
 Also link to the details for each ticket? = Yes.
 Total count is shown at the top.
 Also all tickets are linked to the changesheet url.

+= How does the plugin handle my data? =
+The NHR Core Contributions plugin only transmits the WordPress.org username specified by the user to the WordPress Core Trac API.
+This is done solely to fetch and display your core contributions.
+No personal or sensitive data beyond the username is shared or stored.

 == Screenshots ==